Psalpha1/simple-encoded-python-payload/README.md

 - Contain a encode file that can make your own payload undetectable
 - Simple and easy to edit script.
-- Gain command prompt access access.
+- Gain command prompt access.
 - Multi-client support.

 ## How does work ?